ravivcohen/dotfiles/README.md

 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.

 ## Installation
+### General Notes

+* In order to run init scripts files that have an alphanumeric value < "50_" require `sudo` privillgies.
+   ** You can skip the entire "init" step when prompted.
+   * The reason it is all or nothing for the "init" step is because the sudo steps install necesary software needed by the rest of the script.
+   * I am working on making this more flexible.
+SEE ROADMAP

+* If you skip the "init" step, only copy/link will be executed.

 ### OS X Notes

 * You need to be an administrator (for `sudo`).